Last updated on .

 Palazzo Grimani

 Finally, near Campo Santa Maria Formosa is Palazzo Grimani.
 Built starting in the Middle Ages, it was acquired by Antonio Grimani, who later became Doge in 1521.
 The Grimani family owned it until 1865.
 It changed hands several times until it became a state property in 1981.
 The building underwent an extensive restoration to return it to its former glory, and it was finally opened to the public on December 20, 2008 as the Palazzo Grimani Museum (Museo di Palazzo Grimani).
-Admission is €14 (as of August 2023) and it’s open daily except Mondays.
+General admission is €14 or free for anyone under 18 (as of August 2024) and it’s open daily except Mondays.
 We weren’t able to visit.

 Entrance to Palazzo Grimani in Venice, Italy